lindig/xs-shipyard/README.md

 Inside the container, do:

-    sudo ./citrix trunk-ring3           # if you work at Citrix ./build xenopds
+    sudo ./yum-setup --citrix trunk-ring3           # if you work at Citrix ./build xenopds

 The `build` script executes these steps that you could also do manually: